-VERITY/Brigham Course in Rheumatology Clinical Research is a four-day course for early investigators in rheumatic and musculoskeletal disease performing clinical/epidemiologic/patient-oriented research that is held every other year.
+VERITY/Brigham Course in Rheumatology Clinical Research is a four-day course (May 12 to May 15, 2020) for early investigators in rheumatic and musculoskeletal disease performing clinical/epidemiologic/patient-oriented research that is held every other year.
 Participants of the course will refine specific aims for a grant or develop methods/statistical analyses for ongoing/proposed clinical research projects.
 The course consists of formal lectures, breakout sessions, office hours, and feedback about their project and advice on career development.
 The course also promotes novel relationships between institutions for research.

 Participants have the opportunity for long-distance mentorship after the course from a VERITY faculty member to obtain further guidance on their research project and career development.
 Participants will be eligible to compete for grant opportunities of up to $20,000.

 ELIGIBILITY: The VERITY/Brigham Course in Rheumatology Clinical Research is aimed at early-stage (typically residents, fellows, or junior faculty) investigators pursuing clinical/patient-oriented/epidemiologic research studies in rheumatic and musculoskeletal diseases.
 The course is aimed at investigators who are not yet independent, but are currently performing or have performed research investigations.
 Accepted applicants will typically hold the academic rank of fellow, Instructor, or Assistant Professor and should be actively performing mentored clinical/patient-oriented/epidemiologic/transitional research studies.
 Non-physician clinician-scientists, health professionals, graduate students, and post-doctoral researchers are eligible.
 Applicants holding independent funding (R01 or equivalent) are not eligible.
 Please note that the competitive slots available for this program are limited.